 looked at before we went downstairs."

-everything that happened on Charmed had really happened here.
-And could, in the right
+everything that happened on Charmed had also happened in real life.
+And could, in

 circumstance, happen again.
 And so he knew how the Book of Shadows came to be open to the

 "The Elders have lent a hand," he said.
 "Something they refrain from doing except in the most

 "I don't believe it gets any more desperate than what we ‑ and they ‑ are up against tonight," Kelly

 "The Treller demon does things that have an affect afterwards to make things look natural,

 thereby covering up his being the cause," Stuart said, reading from the page.
 "But the only thing

 in this spell that is specific to that demon is the inclusion of his name.
 This should work with the